felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 merged back into `master`.
 To emphasize: we want to merge `feature1` into `master`, not the other way around (more on this later).

-Well, lucky you, nobody has committed into master since the work on `feature1` started!
+Well, lucky us, nobody has committed into master since the work on `feature1` started!
 Because **all commits in `master` are also in `feature1`**, Git can simply move the `master` pointer forward, a method known as a *fast forward*: